Articulation Therapy: The “S” Sound

 Jan 15, 2022 As a speech pathologist that works with little kids all of the time, one of the biggest sounds that I work with is the “S” sound.

 An articulation disorder or speech sound disorder is when a child has problems making speech sounds properly.
 One typical articulation error kids make is the /s/ sound.

-To produce a clear /s/ sound the tongue is raised high in the mouth to almost touch the alveolar ridge, the roof of the mouth.
-This action by the tongue should create a groove in the center of the tongue through which the air stream flows.
+To produce a clear /s/ sound, the tongue is raised high in the mouth to almost touching the alveolar ridge, the roof of the mouth.
+This action by the tongue should create a groove in the center of the tongue through which the air flows.
 Because the tongue constricts the space through which the breath stream travels, the /s/ sound should have a faint hissing quality to it.

-To produce a clear /s/ sound the tongue is raised high in the mouth to almost touch the alveolar ridge, the roof of the mouth.
+To produce a clear /s/ sound the tongue is raised high in the mouth to almost touching the alveolar ridge, the roof of the mouth.

 When working on this sound, I print out a picture of Sammy the Snake.
 It’s a very simple picture that isn’t distracting for young children.
 If you don’t like this picture, you can easily google “plain snakes” and a multitude of pictures will come up that you can use.